Instructor of English and Moral Reasoning

 Prior to joining LAU, Dr. Azzi worked for an international NGO, where she served as reporting officer and monitoring manager on a number of programs in South Lebanon and Nahr El Bared.

-At LAU, she teaches a number of literature, language, and philosophy courses.
-She is also the licensee, curator, and host of TEDxLAU, the first independently-organized TED-like university event in Lebanon.
+At LAU, she teaches language, literature, and liberal arts courses.
+She also organized TEDxLAU, the first independently-organized TED-like university event in Lebanon.

 - Linguistic Imperialism and Attitudes towards Learning English in Lebanon: An Exercise in Critical Pedagogy (In process)